Nearshore Fishing Charters in Myrtle Beach & North Myrtle Beach

 4-Hour Nearshore Fishing Charter

-Trip times: 7:00–11:00 AM • 11:30–3:30 PM • 4:00–8:00 PM
+Best for: Families & first-time ocean anglers Trip times: 7:00–11:00 AM • 11:30–3:30 PM • 4:00–8:00 PM Trip length: 4 hours Fishing focus: Nearshore reefs & structure

-1–6 people: $650
+• 1–6 people: $750

-7–15 people: +$65 per person
+• 7–15 people: +$60 per person

 6-Hour Nearshore Fishing Charter

-1–6 people: $850
+• 1–6 people: $950

-7–15 people: +$75 per person
+• 7–15 people: +$70 per person

 Book Now

-All trips include a licensed captain, fuel, bait, tackle, and required safety equipment.
+What’s included: All trips include a licensed captain, fuel, bait, tackle, and required safety equipment.

-🎯 Need Help Choosing the Right Nearshore Trip?
+Need Help Choosing the Right Nearshore Trip?

 Nearshore fishing success depends on group size, time of year, and current conditions.
-If you’re unsure whether a 4-hour or 6-hour trip is the best fit, we’re happy to help you decide based on real conditions — not sales pressure.
+If you’re unsure whether a 4-hour or 6-hour trip is the best fit, we’re happy to help you decide based on real conditions—not sales pressure.

 Check Availability & Trip Options